 - With LDP, the egress initiates the LSP setup.
 By contrast, with RSVP it is the ingress that initiates the LSP setup.

 - With LDP the LSPs from multiple ingresses use the same label to reach the egress (multi-point to point LSP).
-By contrast, RSVP sets up independent point to point LSPs.
+By contrast, RSVP sets independent point to point LSPs up.

 - LDP is the automatic pilot.
 RSVP requires configuration.

 So, what can we conclude from this comparison?
-Well, if all you need is to set up LSPs, use LDP.
+Well, if all you need is to set LSPs up, use LDP.
 If you require traffic engineering and resources reservations, use RSVP(-TE).

 If you need to understand better the differences between LDP and RSVP, I detail them below.
 But I think you may be preparing for an interview for a network related role.
 Am I right?

 In this case, I strongly advise you to look at the book "Cracking the PM Interview: How to Land a Product Manager Job in Technology".
 It was written by Gayle Laakmann McDowell, a former recruiter from Google who also worked at Apple and I find them really helpful to prepare technical interviews, not only for programmers but for all technical roles (nb: affiliate link)!

 Why 2 protocols: RSVP and LDP?

 Nowadays, most people use MPLS for its great traffic engineering capabilities, so my fair guess is that RSVP-TE is the most commonly used signaling protocol for MPLS networks.
 But LDP and RSVP-TE can be used within the same network: LDP sets LSPs up based on routing data, whereas RSVP sets additional traffic engineered LSPs up.

 The MPLS architecture requires that directly connected routers agree on the meaning of the labels they use.
 Concretely that means routers must have the type of discussion described in the figure below, where a label switching router (LSR = an MPLS router) sends information about its IP prefix / label mapping.